HasaTK/rodrobe/README.md

 # # The robux price for a t-shirt which will be used when a tshirt is republished
 tshirt_price = 5

+# This checks if an asset has been cached by rodrobe.If the asset is cached then rodrobe will ignore the asset
+# This config only applies to the sgroup and scrape command.
+ignore_duplicates=true

 [other]
 debug_mode=false
 # The time the program will retry after if it a ratelimit occurs